-3 Co-benefits: What do stakeholders and citizens gain out of cocreation?
+4.3.
+Co-benefits: What do stakeholders and citizens gain out of cocreation?

-Energy, climate, or environmental officials easily slip into the roles of stressing advantages and sort of "selling" environmental change (71).
-Many citizens react critically to this since or become suspicious due to the resemblance of advertising practices or unwelcome paternalistic behaviour.
-Public officials can too quickly find themselves defining what is important for the citizen (for instance a job, housing comfort, etc.) instead of "taking a step back" and letting citizens define what is important to them (71).
+Energy, climate, or environmental officials easily slip into the roles of stressing advantages and sort of "selling" environmental change (Horsbøl, 2018).
+Many citizens react critically to this and can become suspicious due to the resemblance of advertising practices or unwelcome paternalistic behaviour.
+Public officials can too quickly find themselves defining what is important for the citizen (for instance a job, housing comfort, etc.) instead of "taking a step back" and letting citizens define what is important to them (Horsbøl, 2018).